Four Neural Networks that Underlie Well-Being

 Next, I relax into the experience, allowing it to be.
 If strong emotions arise, I embrace them.
 I've shared several specific approaches here.
 The present moment is our point of power.
 At any given moment, there are many possibilities.
 Rather than react from fear or habit, I can reappraise events in order to select a response and with an energy I choose to create from.

-My spiritual faith and beliefs often circulate during times of distress.
+My spiritual faith and beliefs often come to my mind during times of distress.
 The words of Christ ring deep in my soul.
 "Be not dismayed...
 Fear not!"
-A poet, like Hafez or Landinsky, might comfort the soul:
+Or we might find consolation in the words of the poet Landinsky:

 I wish I could show you